Aldous Huxley’s Brave New World Revisited (1958) commences thus:

 Copyright © Barnabas D. Johnson

-Freedom of Inquiry should be our most precious value, it seems, because no other value carries within it the necessity — and the instructions — to inquire further: Why is this my highest value?
+Freedom of Inquiry should be our most precious value, it seems, because no other value carries within itself the necessity — and the instructions — to inquire further: Why is this my highest value?
 Why should this be our world’s highest commitment?
+Why do humans band together over time and circumstance to find or create order, to foster understanding, to “build more stately mansions” for a global soul, a “Self” that started eons ago and now reflects upon its own growing significance.

 Mmmmm